 Planning your Trip

-The summer is warm and inviting; perfect for longs days spend at the beach on the East Coast or an afternoon by the historic Hobart waterfront exploring the maritime history and eating locally caught fish and chips.
+Tassie has awesome summers.
+Warm and inviting, perfect for longs days spent at the beach.
+Explore the East Coast or wild southern coastlines.
+Enjoy seafood delights in the north west and let the kids run for miles along the beaches of the Wild West.
+An afternoon by the historic Hobart waterfront exploring the maritime history is a must, so is eating locally caught fish and chips!

 What to pack?

 The time of year doesn't impact too greatly on what you should put in your luggage.
 If you use these as the basis, you can work around the rest dependent on the season and predicted temperatures.

 For a more detailed list of what to pack when visiting Tasmania, check out this article: What To Pack For A Family Trip In Tassie.